Jose96xd/DF_Tools/README.md

     - [Weapon Calculator](https://jose96xd.github.io/DF_Tools/Modules/WeaponCalculator.html): To calculate weapon related stats like momentum, penetration and similar against armor.
     - [Temperature Converter](https://jose96xd.github.io/DF_Tools/Modules/TemperatureConverter.html): To convert temperature from in-game units to normal units.
     - [Layer Permit Checker](https://jose96xd.github.io/DF_Tools/Modules/LayerPermitChecker.html): To calculate the clothes and armor a creature can wear and help with modded clothes and layouts.
+    - [Building ASCII Visualizer](https://jose96xd.github.io/DF_Tools/Modules/BuildingASCIIVisualizer.html): To have an interactive way of visualizing and generating buildings with ASCII.

 I will be adding more as I finish the ones in development.
 Also, as I learn more js and CSS I will try to make them prettier and more efficient.
 For now, all the js is native with no external code, so I think it should (at least) be smallish.